 Interested in 'twinning' your psychology class?
-Students in different countries often study similar topics at similar levels - around 16-19 years.
-For example, many classes in Scotland study Memory as part of the 'Scottish Higher' (Baccalaureate-equivalent) or other psychology courses, and may design and carry out a simple experiment based on this topic, which they then write up in a report.
-Memory and many other popular psychology topics are commonly studied in various countries, so teachers and students could work collaboratively on the practical project by communicating online, possibly agreeing standard procedures and materials, pooling data and discussing /evaluating the methodology.
+Students in different countries are studying similar topics at similar levels - around 16-19 years.
+For example, many classes in Scotland often study Memory as part of the 'Scottish Higher' (Baccalaureate-equivalent) or other psychology courses, and may design and carry out a simple experiment based on this topic, which they then write up in a report.
+Memory is commonly studied in various countries - as are many other popular psychology topics - so teachers and students could work collaboratively on the practical project by communicating online, possibly agreeing standard procedures and materials, pooling data and discussing /evaluating the methodology.
 This would give a 'cross cultural' flavour to their study - always a desirable element of a psychology course.
-EFPTA can help you find collaborative partner(s): read on for more details, and contact Hannele Puloakka, at hannele.puolakka@fimnet.fi.

-Teachers can establish contact initially, and check compatibility of topics and level /ages of the classes, working language, timescales etc. This could be done online, through a shared facebook page or other social media.
+Teachers should establish contact initially, to establish compatibility in topic and level of the classes, working language, timescales etc. This could be done online, through a shared facebook page or other social media.
 Depending on the nature and complexity of the project, it might be possible for multiple groups to collaborate.
 There would be no financial costs involved - just time and effort!